Building Regulations performance glazing for our period wooden windows and doors

 Uses: Exterior and interior joinery as well as a plethora of industrial applications.

-Sashpro’s explanation: Most of the UK’s conurbation’s windows were made from a species called “Pitch Pine” and other redwoods.
+Sashpro’s explanation: Most of the UK’s conurbation’s windows were made from a species called “Pitch Pine”.
 With similar properties, douglas fir lacks the problematic exuding of resin and is generally knot free.
 It should last in service 100+ years.
 It also has exceptional insulating qualities and a U Value of .2 (when dried to a 14% -approx-moisture content).
 As acrylic paints that are more environmentally friendly and last longer intact, this species takes readily to them.
 There is little movement in service and this species is suitable for doors, sash and casement windows.

 Other names:- Gold Coast Cedar; Penkwa